Setting up dev environment

 In order to set up local development environment make sure you have installed:

-You can install conda-lock
+You can install conda-lock on your base environment by running:

 conda install -c conda-forge conda-lock -n base